 Swimming is beneficial for people of all ages.
-No matter how old or young you are, swimming is a great exercise for you.
+No matter how old or young you are, swimming is great exercise for you.
 Even for elderly people, swimming helps deal with sleeping difficulties, faced by most aged people.
 It also does not put stress on your body.
 This means that it will not affect children’s growth.
 This low-stress factor also makes it a great exercise for elderly people.
 High stress on bones may cause joint pain in aged people.

 11. It is Affordable